shader-slang/slang/README.md

 The Slang project provides a variety of different [documentation](docs/), but most users would be well served starting with the [User's Guide](https://shader-slang.github.io/slang/user-guide/).

-For developers writing Slang code, the [Slang Standard Library Reference](https://shader-slang.com/stdlib-reference/) provides detailed documentation on Slang's built-in types and functions.
+For developers writing Slang code, the [Slang Core Module Reference](https://shader-slang.com/stdlib-reference/) provides detailed documentation on Slang's built-in types and functions.

 We also provide a few [examples](examples/) of how to integrate Slang into a rendering application.